 Fall 2022 Application Deadline: 11:59 pm ET on Sunday, August 21.

-Our online submission manager (link below) will open for applications on Friday, August 6 by 5 pm ET.
+Our online submission manager (link below) will open for Spring 2022 applications on Friday, January 7 by 5 pm ET.

 Write an Honors Creative Thesis

 Students applying for a creative writing thesis or project must have completed at least one course in creative writing at Harvard before they apply.
 No student is guaranteed acceptance.
 It is strongly suggested that students acquaint themselves with the requirements and guidelines well before the thesis application is due.
 The creative writing director must approve any exceptions to the requirements, which must be made in writing by Monday, February 7, 2022.
 Since the creative writing thesis and project are part of the English honors program, acceptance to write a creative thesis is conditional upon the student continuing to maintain a 3.40 concentration GPA.
 If a student’s concentration GPA drops below 3.40 after the spring of the junior year, the student may not be permitted to continue in the honors program.

 Joint concentrators may apply to write creative theses, but we suggest students discuss the feasibility of the project well before applications are due.
 Not all departments are open to joint creative theses.

 Students who have questions about the creative writing thesis should contact the program’s Director, Sam Marks.